The Role of Injections in Chronic Pain Management

 Conclusion

-Dr. Deepak Sharma, MD, is the Medical Director at Car Accident Cares in Beaumont, TX.
-Board-certified and experienced in treating motor-vehicle-accident injuries, he leads a multidisciplinary team focused on accurate diagnosis, evidence-based treatment, and complete recovery for accident victims across Beaumont and Houston.
+Deepak Sharma, DC is a licensed Doctor of Chiropractic and the owner of Car Accident Cares in Beaumont, TX.
+He reviews the clinical content published across the site and works with a multidisciplinary network of MDs, chiropractors, imaging centers, and pain-management specialists focused on accurate diagnosis, evidence-based treatment, and complete recovery for motor-vehicle-accident victims across Beaumont and Houston.